 Colors and Markings

 Below the primary dark stripe is a series of small spots that cover the lower part of the body.
-The fins are relatively colorless for the most part, with the exception of the strip on the tail fin, as well as spots on the anal fin.
-These spots on the anal fin are a key means to identify this particular species.
+The fins are relatively colorless for the most part, except for the strip on the tail fin, as well as spots on the anal fin.
+These spots on the anal fin are a means to identify this particular species.
 In addition to spots, the anal fin also is edged in pale brown.
 The brown anal fin edging is more predominant in males than females.

 Small tetras and rasboras are also suitable tankmates, as well as cory catfish.
 Spotted danios should always be kept in schools of at least a half dozen, preferably more if possible.
 The larger the school, the less timid this species will be.